 Why do some Fabrics Bleed Dye?

-Not all fabrics behave well after they are manufactured and can loose dye in several ways.
+Not all fabrics behave well after they are manufactured and can lose dye in several ways.
 Some fabrics transfer color when they rub against another surface.
 This is called crocking and it occurs because the dye was not properly adhered to the fabric.
 If you have ever seen blue streaks on upholstery after wearing new blue jeans, you've witnessed crocking.

 Color bleeding happens with the fabric gets wet and dye leaches out into the water.
 This is what has happens when a red sock invades your load of white underwear leaving them all pink.